Thirupdk/CPH-SEC.github.io/cphsec_howtowrite.md

 ## CPH:SEC - How to Write for CPH:SEC
 #### v.
 0.1  a

 _Disclaimer & Caveat Lector: This article is for educational purposes only.
-The author is not responsible for any misuse or wrong doing.
+The author is not responsible for any abuse or wrong doing.
 Always follow the law, whitehat hacking ethics, good business practice and industry standards._

 + By Shiva @ CPH:SEC : https://cph-sec.github.io/